The Mouse Trap (film): Plot

-Mickey wounds Marie, but she manages to escape before he can kill her.
+Mickey attacks Marie, but she manages to escape before he can kill her.
 She informs Alex and Marcus, believing Ryan is the one who attacked her since he is nowhere to be found.
 Alex then discovers that the lights and phone lines are down before she, Marcus, and Marie find the corpses of Paul and Jackie.
 Alex activates the arcade's fire alarm in order to alert emergency services but Mickey kills Gemma and Danny, teleports into the laser tag arena and slits Rebecca's ankle.

 Alex sees Jayna returning to the arcade, but is unable to warn her about Mickey before he teleports and kills her.
 She finds Marcus and Marie interrogating Ryan, making them realize he is innocent.
-Mickey then appears and attacks them— Alex uses a flashlight to distract Mickey as Marcus knocks him down with a baseball bat, but Mickey teleports away before they can finish him off.
+Mickey then appears and attacks them.
+Alex uses a flashlight to distract Mickey as Marcus knocks him down with a baseball bat, but Mickey teleports away before they can finish him off.

-The survivors realize that they can use Mickey's light phobia against him.
+The survivors realize that they can use Mickey's light phobia to nullify his teleportation.
 They lure him into the jungle gym and activate the strobe lights, disorienting Mickey as they beat him down.
-However, Mickey manages to turn off the lights with telekinesis and teleports away; he reappears behind Alex and decapitates her before finally disappearing.
+However, Mickey manages to turn off the lights with telekinesis and teleports away; he reappears behind Alex and decapitates her before disappearing.
 Back in the present, the detectives refuse to believe Rebecca's story and leave her locked inside her cell.

 In a post-credits scene, Mickey arrives at the police station, frees Rebecca from her cell, and tells her that there are some people he wants her to meet.
 Rebecca smiles at Mickey and follows him.